Before you apply Back to Main Menu

 What does this mean for your student finance?

-If you qualify for student finance as an estranged student, then we won’t need your parent(s)' details to assess your application.
+If you qualify for student finance as an estranged student, then we do not need your parents’ details to assess your application.
 This means you could be entitled to the maximum amount of student finance.

 How to apply for student finance?

-Applying for student finance as an estranged student is different than other ways of applying, as we won’t need your parent(s)’ financial details.
+Applying for student finance as an estranged student is different than other ways of applying, as we do not need your parents’ financial details.

-When filling out your application you’ll be given the chance to indicate you want to apply as estranged.
-Just tick the box to confirm you want to apply as an estranged student.
-Remember and check your online account in case we ask you for any evidence.
+When filling out your application you'll be given the chance to tell us you want to apply as estranged.

 What evidence you'll need to send